Skip to main content

 What are we doing?

-Switching to Hydrotreated Vegetable Oil (HVO) to run our fleet and machinery
+Switch to Hydrotreated Vegetable Oil (HVO) to run Council's fleet and machinery

-Funding has been approved for the entire SBC diesel fleet of road going and non-road going vehicles and machinery switching to HVO, reducing carbon emissions by up to 90%.
+The Council switched the entire SBC diesel fleet of road going and non-road going vehicles and machinery switching to Hydrotreated Vegetable Oil (HVO), reducing carbon emissions by up to 90%.

 HVO, also known as HVO Biodiesel, is a synthetic, second-generation paraffinic fuel, a biofuel produced from vegetable oil waste.
 Due to its production process, HVO has a longer shelf life than regular biodiesel.

 HVO is produced to conform to EN15940 & ASTM D975 standards for paraffinic & diesel fuels, and the EU Fuel Quality Directive (FQD) 2009/30/EC Annex 2.
-It can be used as a direct, drop-in replacement for white diesel.
-It can be stored in the same fuel tank and be used in the same way as diesel, without modifications.
+It is used as a direct, drop-in replacement for white diesel.
+It is stored in the same fuel tank and used in the same way as diesel, without modifications.

-The business case for this switch to HVO has been approved for the next financial year in the Council session on February 21, 2024.
+The switch to HVO was approved in the Council session on February 21, 2024, and it was implemented in October 2024.

-Our 7 refuse vehicles now have solar panels on their roofs.
+Seven (7) refuse vehicles of the Council now have solar panels on their roofs.
 The solar panels are the Trailar Refuse 480W model.
 These are designed to supply power to the onboard electrical systems which means that the alternator is not required as much.
 Not using the alternator saves 10-15 brake HP from the engine which in turn saves fuel.
-It is estimated that over the course of a year each lorries solar panels will save up to 1,100 litres of diesel fuel, reducing CO2 emissions and saving money.
+It is estimated that over the course of a year each lorries solar panels will save up to 1,100 litres of diesel fuel, reducing Greenhouse Gas (GHG) emissions and saving money.

 Summary and contacts